 But there are more reasons for it than that.
 Read on to find out why you need to Jeju Island before the winter months are over.

 1. Mild Winter Weather

-Boasting temperate climate all year round, the winter in Jeju Island is comparatively warmer than Seoul and the rest of Korea.
+Boasting a temperate climate all year round, the winter in Jeju Island is comparatively warmer than in Seoul and the rest of Korea.

 Even in winter, the temperature rarely falls below 0 °C (32°F) in Jeju Island, and the average winter temperature is around 5~7 °C (41~44.6°F) from January to mid-March.
-The weather is cool, dry and even mild enough for you to be outside and enjoy the outdoor activities.
+The weather is cool, dry, and even mild enough for you to be outside and enjoy outdoor activities.

 When it comes to Jeju’s weather in winter, we often come across this question below.

 Yes, it does.
 While the rest of the lower area in Jeju Island sees more rain than snow due to the warm temperatures, it snows from late November in Hallasan Mountain.
 So if you want to see snow, hike up Hallasan Mountain.